cdbrkfxrpt/magritte/README.md

-Using a logical approach in a concurrent way for the analysis stage of the process is the subject of [my Master's thesis](https://gitlab.bmc-labs.com/flrn/eich21), _Concurrent Stream Data Analysis for Logic-based Complex Event Recognition_.
+Using a logical approach in a concurrent way for the analysis stage of the process is the subject of [my Master's thesis](https://gitlab.bmc-labs.com/flrn/eich21), _Concurrent Stream Reasoning for Complex Event Recognition_.
 This project here contains the implementation of the (not-a-)pipeline part of the system.

 ## Architecture